millanp/redis-async/README.md

 ## Working with databases

 To cut down on the clutter of selecting  databases, `redis-async` provides helper methods `runInDb` and `runMultipleInDb`.
-They work the same way as `runSingle` and `runMultiple`, respectively.
-The only difference is that you need to pass the database index as an argument.
+All commands passed to either method are guaranteed to be run in the correct database.
+The database index is the first parameter of both methods.

 #### Javascript and TypeScript